watson-developer-cloud/text-bot-openwhisk/README.md

    ```

 ## Cloud Foundry Deployment
-1. Follow the instructions for [Run the React App]](#run-the-react-app) before moving on to this section.
+1. Follow the instructions for [Run the React App](#run-the-react-app) before moving on to this section.
 2. Make sure you are in the root directory in your cloned repository.
 3. Then build the app for production.
    ```none